siftrics/sight/README.md

 You must specify an output file with `-o` or `--output`.

 You must specify your API key with `--prompt-api-key` or `--api-key-file <filename>`.
 The latter flag expects a text file containing your API key on a single line.

+### Getting an API Key

+Go to [https://siftrics.com/](https://siftrics.com/), sign up for an account, then go to the [Sight dashboard](https://siftrics.com/sight.html) and create an API key.

 ## Go Client Quickstart